 You may recall the incident in 2016 where an NHS employee decided to send an email to approximately 840,000 of their colleagues.
 This was only the start of the chaos, as some recipients then decided to hit the ghastly “reply all” button.

 There are multiple problems with this, but the main one is relevance of information.
 Next time you plan on hitting “reply all”, make sure that “all” need to hear what you have to say, or just reply to the admin, excluding everyone else in the chain, why make others delete your email?
 Reply-to-All is a function for ongoing deliberations on a particular subject only.

 This may seem simple and obvious, but as we have all experienced, you receive an email from someone and are planning to call them back, or are looking for further information about them and there is nothing to be found.
-You will then have to waste time searching for an email from that person that does have their contact details.
 This is dangerous territory, because if they can’t find your contact details easily, they may give up trying to contact you, or respond negatively after wasting their time sourcing your contact details.

 Sending 4am Emails

 If you wake up early and you're feeling productive, think before you press send.
 So if inspiration strikes you at odd hours of the night, write the email, saving it in your drafts folder, and send it during working hours.
 Even in this 24/7 world, most people look at the time stamp and hold it against you if it shows some crazy hour in the morning.
 At best, they think you're a workaholic who doesn't have a life.
 At worst, they think you're obsessive.

 If the email is important enough to send out while you're on the run, it's important enough to look over before you send it out, therefore, "Sent from my iPhone," is no excuse for sloppy emails.
 One typo here and there is becoming more acceptable because everyone is sending emails on the go from their phones, however more than one per email is unprofessional.